pgg1610/folio_website/_pages/about.md

 Hello!
 I'm Pushkar.

-I currently a AI and scientific project lead at [Eli Lilly's](https://www.lilly.com/discovery/research-and-scientific-discovery).
+I am a research scientist at [Eli Lilly's](https://www.lilly.com/discovery/research-and-scientific-discovery).
 I develop AI-based methods to augment human creativity and maximize serendipity.
 I am broadly interested in chemistry and biology, with a passion for understanding how medicines are discovered, developed, and commercialized.

 Previously, I did my Ph.D. at [Purdue University](https://engineering.purdue.edu/ChE).
 I worked on building a molecule-level understanding of catalysts to further our knowledge of chemical transformations particularly related to energy storage and conversion devices like batteries.